 You must select the type of corporation you’re forming, which will determine the Nevada statute that governs your entity:

 Both domestic and foreign corporation names must be unique from existing corporations registered in Nevada.
 All corporate names need to have a recognizable identifier, such as inc. or corp., to distinguish them as business entities.
-If you find an available name and want to reserve it until you’re ready to file your Articles of Incorporation, our business name reservation service can help.

 Select whether the registered agent is a third-party entity, an individual or a principal, or the submitting corporation.
 For commercially registered agents, enter the entity’s name.
 When the agent is an individual, enter the first name, last name, and physical address.
 If the agent is a principal of your corporation, enter their corporate title and physical address.